New Clubs

 Based on guidance received, the process is designed to be manageable for volunteers, while the sequence of activities prioritises the tasks that need to be undertaken initially such as exploring why the club is needed.

-What’s the minimum distance a new Club should be located from existing Clubs in the future?
+What’s the minimum distance a new club should be located from existing clubs in the future?

-If our application is unsuccessful, can we re-apply in the future?
+If our application is unsuccessful, can we reapply in the future?

-It is acknowledged that circumstances may change in the conditions upon which the new Club wishes to be considered for and applications are welcomed in any future rounds for FW to review.
+It is acknowledged that circumstances may change in the conditions upon which the new club wishes to be considered for and applications are welcomed in any future rounds for FW to review.

 Why do we need support from our Local Government?

 Across community football, Local Governments are a significantly important stakeholder regarding provision of quality facilities, among many other areas.
 Support in writing from your Local Government at the necessary step of the process, ensures adequate consultation, capacity and feasibility is being considered.
 It also sets the tone for a successful relationship moving forward.
+For applicants who have their own private facility, Local Government engagement is still vital to ensure there is connection with opportunities in your area.

 Would our new club need to cater for junior and female pathways?

 Clubs that show limited scope for growth or do not provide adequate junior or female development, are unlikely to be approved.
+We particularly ask new club applicants in Step 2 to become a 1-Star Club Changer club to demonstrate meaningful intent to be inclusive of women & girls.

-We have a team or multiple teams but aren’t quite ready to be a standalone Club, what should we do?
+We have a team or multiple teams but aren’t quite ready to be a stand-alone club.
+What should we do?

-In this scenario, there are certainly options for your team/s to join an existing Club if a mutually beneficial agreement can be reached with them.
-Starting a Club is a significant undertaking, so this option allows your teams to participate while being part of and supported by a broader football Club environment.
+In this scenario, there are certainly options for your team(s) to join an existing club if a mutually beneficial agreement can be reached with them.
+Starting a club is a significant undertaking, so this option allows your teams to participate while being part of and supported by a broader football club environment.

-We have been unsuccessful in our New Club Application, can we appeal?
+We have been unsuccessful in our new club application, can we appeal?

 All decisions by FW are final.
 In the interests of supporting participation in football, FW will work with applicants to identify suitable playing opportunities where relevant.